phoneix004/Maths/README.md

 # Maths
-THis a javascript projet user for imporoving calculation speed.
+THis a javascript project used for imporoving calculation speed.